-7.1.3.
+7.1.2.
 Registration and other rights

-Pursuant to the Amended and Restated Shareholders' Agreement, ELPS and the Founders have certain demand registration rights, short-form registration rights and piggyback registration rights in respect of any Class A shares and Class B shares, and related indemnification rights from the company, subject to customary restrictions and exceptions.
+Pursuant to the Amended and Restated Shareholders' Agreement, Expedia, Inc. and the Founders continue to have certain demand registration rights, short-form registration rights and piggyback registration rights in respect of any Class A shares and Class B shares, and related indemnification rights from the company, subject to customary restrictions and exceptions.
 All fees, costs and expenses of registrations, other than underwriting discounts and commissions, are expected to be borne by us.

-The Amended and Restated Shareholders' Agreement also grants appropriate information rights to ELPS and the Founders.

-ELPS and the Founders also agreed in the Amended and Restated Shareholders' Agreement that certain resolutions of the general meeting of shareholders require the consent of one Founder.
+The Amended and Restated Shareholders' Agreement also grants appropriate information rights to Expedia, Inc. and the Founders.
+Expedia, Inc. and the Founders also agreed in the Amended and Restated Shareholders' Agreement that certain resolutions of the general meeting of shareholders require the consent of one Founder.
+These information and consent rights terminated in respect of the Founders upon their shareholdings having fell below the 15% threshold (see above).

-7.1.4.
+7.1.3.
 Share transfer restrictions

-The Amended and Restated Shareholders' Agreement provides certain restrictions on the transferability of the Class A shares and Class B shares held by ELPS and the Founders, including prohibitions on transfers by the Founders to our competitors.
+The Amended and Restated Shareholders' Agreement provides certain restrictions on the transferability of the Class A shares and Class B shares held by Expedia, Inc. and the Founders, including prohibitions on transfers by the Founders to our competitors.
 The Founders have tag-along rights on transfers of Class A or Class B shares to certain specified parties, and based on certain conditions.
-ELPS has the right to drag the Founders in connection with a sale of all of its Class A shares and Class B shares.
+Expedia, Inc. has the right to drag the Founders in connection with a sale of all of its Class A shares and Class B shares.
 Expedia and the Founders agreed to grant each other a right of first offer on any transfers of Class A shares or Class B shares to a third party.
+These transfer restrictions continue to apply to the Founders after their shareholdings fell below the 15% threshold (see above).